${desc_content} ${desc_content} Kenya 2026: Al-Shabaab Zones Mapped | Region Alert

 When protests hit Nairobi, Jomo Kenyatta International Airport access can be cut for hours.
 The JKIA Expressway provides some insulation, but demonstrators have blocked toll plazas.
 Always maintain a 48-hour flight change buffer during periods of elevated protest risk, and monitor Swahili and Sheng social media channels for mobilization signals.

-3. Mombasa and the Kenyan Coast
+3. How Safe Are Mombasa and the Kenyan Coast?

 Mombasa is Kenya's second city and the gateway port for East Africa.
 For tourists, the south coast (Diani Beach, Shimoni) is well-developed and generally safe.
 The north coast (Kilifi, Malindi, Watamu) attracts both tourists and a growing expatriate community.
 Crime exists, petty theft, beach robberies, but it's at the level of any tropical tourism destination.